arrowtype/HOI-test/README.md

 ## Quadratic NLI workflow

 1. Draw Source A (start points)
-2. Draw Source C (end points)
+2. Draw Source B (end points)
-3. Copy Source A into Source B
+3. Copy Source A into Source C
-4. Make a designspace as described above
+4. Make a designspace as described above, where Source C is referenced _twice,_ for the offcurve corners.
 5. Open a preview of the designspace in Skateboard, then set both axes to track the horizontal (or vertical) position of the Space Window
 6. Set the values of both axes to 50%
-7. Adust Source B to make the output look correct as the halfway point between A & C. Notably, Source B **won’t** look like the 50% shape – remember, this draw is just to set offcurves for interpolation paths, so it will be distorted by a little or a lot.
+7. Adust Source C to make each point be the _offcurve_ points between all corresponding points of Sources A & B. Notably, Source C **won’t** look like the 50% shape – remember, this draw is just to set offcurves for interpolation paths, so it will be distorted by a little or a lot.

 ## Cubic NLI workflow